HomeProject InformationProject Team

 Beverley Park Rilett

-Beverley Park Rilett: editor and inaugural director, is an Associate Research Professor at Auburn University in Alabama, home of the George Eliot Archive and its sister projects, the George Eliot Review Online and George Eliot Scholars since 2021.
+Beverley Park Rilett, editor and inaugural director, is an Associate Research Professor and Digital Humanities Coordinator at Auburn University in Alabama, home of the George Eliot Archive and its sister projects, the George Eliot Review Online and George Eliot Scholars since 2021.

-Until August 2021, she was an Assistant Research Professor in English and a Faculty Fellow at the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln, where these projects started.
-“Dr. Bev” specializes in digital humanities and in 19th- and early 20th-century British literature and culture.
-Her edition of British Poetry of the Long Nineteenth Century: A Selection for College Students was re-issued in 2019 with an international Creative Commons 4.0 license, which means the digital edition is now free.
-She has published several articles on aspects of George Eliot's life and works and is completing a revisionist biography.
+Previously, she was Assistant Research Professor in English and Faculty Fellow at the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln, where the 3 George Eliot digital humanities projects started.
+Rilett has edited British Poetry of the Long Nineteenth Century: A Selection for College Students, which was re-issued in 2019 with an international Creative Commons 4.0 license, allowing for free downloads of the digital edition.
+She also has published several journal articles and book chapters on aspects of George Eliot's life and works.
 She is honored to be a vice president and North American representative of the George Eliot Fellowship and the digital editor of the Fellowship’s George Eliot Review journal.

 Current Research Assistants